0xadada/dockdj/README.md

-# aws-docker-python-django-recipe
+# Dockdj
-:ship: A recipe for deploying Amazon AWS multi-container Python / Django Docker containers.
+:ship: A recipe for deploying multi-container NGINX Python / Django apps to Amazon AWS using Elastic Beanstalk.